Imagine the convenience of Uber or Lyft, but with the affordability of public transit!

 Please check back for more information on upcoming MetroNow! community events.

 How is this different from existing Metro bus service?

 Currently, Metro provides two types of bus service: fixed routes with predetermined stops and destinations and on-demand, shared-ride paratransit service (Access) for people with disabilities that prevent them from using Metro fixed-route service.

 With MetroNow!, Metro aims to offer an additional on-demand option that is more flexible and aims to cater more closely to customers' individual needs when one of our existing fixed routes is not practical or accessible.

 When will MetroNow! start?

-The Springdale/Sharonville zone will launch May 22, 2023 and the Northgate/Mt.
-Healthy zone will launch in June.
+The Springdale/Sharonville zone launched on May 22, 2023 and the Northgate/Mt.
+Healthy zone will launched on July 11, 2023.
 The remaining four zones will launch next year.

 What are the hours for MetroNow!?

 MetroNow! will operate according to the following schedule: